wilson0x4d/appsettings2/README.md

 The `YamlConfigurationProvider` should be functionally identical to the JSON and TOML providers, with the obvious difference that it loads Configuration data from a yaml file.

-## A note on `normalize` parameters..
+## Special Attribute Name Handling

+### Upper-Case Attribute Names

-`ConfigurationBuilder` accepts a parameter `normalize:bool` which defaults to `False` causing `Configuration` attributes to preserve keys the input configuration.
+`ConfigurationBuilder` accepts a parameter `normalize:bool` which defaults to `False` causing `Configuration` attributes to preserve the casing of keys from the input configuration.

 If you pass `normalize=True`, all `Configuration` instances created by that builder will normalize `Configuration` attributes to upper-case.